Anna Wintour's Best Career Advice For Young Professionals

-The bob behind the Miranda Priestly depiction by Meryl Streep in the 2006 film The Devil Wear's Prada, Anna Wintour.
-She may be infamous for her icy demeanor, yet, she manages to offer sage advice to her staffers and those hoping to break in to the fashion industry.
-Here we've gathered Anna Wintour's best advice from over the years.
-These gems can be useful whether you're a recent graduate, or you're looking to make a move in your career, or hoping to make in through Monday.
+The infamous bob behind the Miranda Priestly depiction by Meryl Streep in the 2006 film The Devil Wear's Prada — Anna Wintour.
+She may be notorious for her icy demeanor, yet still, she offers sage advice to her staffers as well as those hoping to break into the fashion industry and advance in their careers.
+Here, we've gathered a few pieces of Anna Wintour's best advice she's doled out over her storied career as the global chief content officer for Condé Nast and editor of U.S. Vogue.
+These gems can be useful whether you're a recent graduate, or you're looking to make a move in your career, or just hoping to make it through the work week.

 Before Sylvana Ward Durrett decamped Vogue to co-found children's clothing line, Maisonette, she sought the advice of A.W.
 “She’s always told me, ‘You have to find the one thing you’re known for … one thing people will come back to you for,’” says Sylvana.